YottaDB/YDBDoc/ProgGuide/ioproc.rst

 EXCEPTION=expr Applies to: All devices

 Defines an error handler for an I/O device.
-The expression must contain a fragment of YottaDB/GT.M code (for example, GOTO ERRFILE) that YottaDB/GT.M XECUTEs when YottaDB/GT.M detects an error, or an entryref to which YottaDB/GT.M transfers control, as appropriate for the current gtm_ztrap_form, setting except that there is never any implicit popping with EXCEPTION action.
+The expression must contain a fragment of YottaDB code (for example, GOTO ERRFILE) that YottaDB XECUTEs when YottaDB detects an error, or an entryref to which YottaDB transfers control, as appropriate for the current gtm_ztrap_form, setting except that there is never any implicit popping with EXCEPTION action.

 A device EXCEPTION gets control after a non-fatal device error and $ETRAP/$ZTRAP get control after other non-fatal errors.

 Example:

 .. parsed-literal::
-   GTM>do ^FREAD
+   YDB>do ^FREAD
    FREAD;
     zprint ^FREAD
     read "File > ",sd